-“I can’t get out of bed,” may be all you can think during the grief cycle.
-Here are a few ideas on how to recover from loss during the grieving process, inspired by a widow who not only lost her husband, she lost her identity.
+“I can’t get out of bed,” may be all you can think when grief washes over you.
+These ideas on how to recover from loss during the grieving process are inspired by a widow who not only lost her husband, she lost her identity.

 “I feel empty,” says MW on Living Alone After the Death of a Spouse.
 “My husband was ill from the age of 34.
 I cared for him for 45 years; he died when he was 68.
 I’m now in my late 60s and I don’t know what makes me happy or what to do.
 I think ‘Oh well I’m not going anywhere what’s the point of getting dressed?’
 I can’t be bothered and I know this is not healthy.
 I have no idea what to do.
 Any advice would be appreciated.”